Vaxxed: Premiere and distribution

 The film had been scheduled to premiere at the 2016 Tribeca Film Festival but this was the subject of public outcry and widespread criticism, particularly for allowing Wakefield to distribute his discredited theories.
-Actor Robert De Niro, who co-founded the festival, initially defended the decision to show the film, writing on Facebook that the film was "very personal" to him due to him having a child with autism, and saying that he hoped the film would open a dialog about the controversy.
-But shortly before the evening of March 26 De Niro announced that the film would not screen, stating that consultation with other film festival representatives, and members of the scientific community, had led him to conclude that screening the film would not contribute to or further the discussion of the topic presented.
+Actor Robert De Niro, who co-founded the festival, initially defended the decision to show the film, writing on Facebook that the film was "very personal" to him due to him having an autistic child, and saying that he hoped the film would open a dialog about the controversy.
+However, shortly before the evening of March 26, De Niro announced that the film would not screen, stating that consultation with other film festival representatives and members of the scientific community had led him to conclude that screening the film would not contribute to or further the discussion of the topic presented.
+While appearing on NBC's Today the following month, De Niro expressed regret that he had agreed to exclude the film and stated, "I think the movie is something that people should see."
+During the appearance, De Niro also promoted the 2014 anti-vaccination film Trace Amounts and stated that he believed there was a link between vaccines and autism.

 After the film was dropped from the Tribeca Film Festival, it was picked up for distribution by Cinema Libre.
 The film premiered at the Angelika Film Center in New York City on April 1, 2016 to an audience of "a few dozen".

 In reaction to Cinema Libre's decision to distribute the film, Todd Drezner, the father of an autistic son and creator of a neurodiversity-themed movie that was distributed by Cinema Libre, wrote an open letter to Cinema Libre criticizing Vaxxed and Cinema Libre's decision to distribute it, writing: "By releasing Vaxxed, Cinema Libre is actively harming thousands of autistic people.
 While we should be discussing ways to best support autistic people and help them lead fulfilling lives, you would instead have us follow a discredited scientist and dishonest filmmaker down a rabbit hole that leads only to long-debunked conspiracy theories.
 I am profoundly disappointed."

 The film was given a private screening in Cannes in 2017 while the Cannes Film Festival was underway, and at that time Cinema Libre said that it had earned $1.2 million and that they had signed distribution deals in Italy, Germany, Poland, and China.